Billing & Limits

 Adjust

-If actual usage exceeds the reserved credits, the difference is charged.
-If usage is lower, unused credits are refunded.
-All adjustments appear as separate transactions in your history.
+If actual usage exceeds the starting reserve, the difference is charged.
+If usage is lower, unused reserve is returned.
+All adjustments appear in request history and billing views.

 1